buildsi/clingo-perf-study/README.md

 # Reproducing smaller scale analysis with a container

 The `ghcr.io/buildsi/clingo-performance-study` image
-permits to reproduce similar results as the one conducted on the full Spack built-in repository.
+permits to reproduce results of the same kind of the ones appearing in the paper.
 To get the image and run it interactively just:
 ```console
 $ docker pull ghcr.io/buildsi/clingo-performance-study:latest